Culturally humble integrative primary care.

 Work Environment

-While performing duties of this position, the employee is required to sit for extended periods of time, type, use a trackpad or mouse, stand, walk, use and/or handle standard office equipment, and communicate verbally with other staff.
-The employee will occasionally be required to lift and/or move office equipment.
-Repetitive motion of upper body required for extended use of computer.
-Requires vision correctable to 20/20 and hearing in the range for face-to-face and telephone contacts.
-The office environment is open, busy, and can be moderately noisy at times.
+Casa de Salud is an Equal Opportunity Employer and maintains a core value around our staff reflecting the communities we serve.
+Women, people of color, people of trans and gender non-conforming identities, immigrants, and differently abled people are strongly encouraged to apply.
+While performing duties of this position, the employee is required to sit and stand for extended periods of time, type, use a trackpad or mouse, walk, use and/or handle standard office and medical equipment, and communicate verbally and in writing with other staff.
+The employee will occasionally be required to lift and/or move office and medical equipment and furniture.
+Repetitive motion of upper body required.
+Vision correctable to 20/20 and hearing.

-Hours, Compensation, and Benefits
+Hours and Benefits